 What new features are on macOS Catalina?

-Apple pushing for developers to make iPad apps run on macOS should see a trickle-down effect that improves the app on iPad as well.
+Apple's push for developers to make iPad apps run on macOS should see a trickle-down effect that improves the app on iPad as well.

-In an update released in February 2020 added the ability for developers to bundle their iPadOS and macOS apps under one price.
+An update released in February 2020 added the ability for developers to bundle their iPadOS and macOS apps under one price.
 This extends to tvOS, iOS, and watchOS as well.

-So now with a single purchase, you can have access to the same app across all of your Apple devices.
+Now, with a single purchase, you can have access to the same app across all of your Apple devices.
 This was introduced as a part of Mac Catalyst, but can be applied to any apps that exist across app stores.